 Every May, the School of Pharmacy and Pharmaceutical Sciences Alumni Association proudly hosts a cocktail reception honoring the graduating PharmD Class.

 The Office of Student Success and Engagement coordinates the activities surrounding this important day when students and pharmacists visit their legislators in Albany, the New York State Capital.

 Students address area legislators during an afternoon at our school.
 Discussions revolve around new legislation that can affect the health care of patients, most notably collaborative drug therapy management, immunization by pharmacists, and medical marijuana.

 The Poison Prevention Program is organized by the School and the Western New York Poison Control Center.
 Doctor of Pharmacy students visit local elementary schools during National Poison Prevention Week to provide presentations about poison safety to pre-K, kindergarten, and first grade students.

-This program is offered twice a year in the fall and spring semesters.
+Networking events are offered twice a year in the fall and spring semesters.
 Coordinated through the School of Pharmacy and Pharmaceutical Sciences Student Association (SPSA) this event brings together more than thirty area leaders with more than one hundred students to socialize and network in a business attired atmosphere.
 Students can freely interact and inquire as to business prospects, professionalism and management styles.